 A brain break is a short period of time when we change up the dull routine of incoming information that arrives via predictable, tedious, well-worn roadways.
-Our brains are wired for novelty because we pay attention to any and every stimulus in our environment that feels threatening or out of the ordinary.
-This has always been a wonderful advantage because our survival as a species depended on this aspect of brain development.
+Our brains are wired for novelty.
+We know this because we pay attention to every stimulus in our environment that feels threatening or out of the ordinary.
+This has always been a wonderful advantage.
+In fact, our survival as a species depended on this aspect of brain development.

 When we take a brain break, it refreshes our thinking and helps us discover another solution to a problem or see a situation through a different lens.
-Consider trying these with your class:
+During these few minutes, the brain moves away from learning, memorizing, and problem solving.
+The brain break actually helps to incubate and process new information.
+Consider trying these activities with your class:

 1. The Junk Bag

 I always carry a bag of household objects containing markers, scrap paper, and anything that one would find in a junk drawer -- for example, a can opener or a pair of shoelaces.
 Pick any object out of the junk bag and ask students to come up with two ways this object could be reinvented for other uses.
 They can write or draw their responses.
 Once students have drawn or written about an invention, they can walk the room for one minute sharing and comparing.

 On a blank sheet of paper, whiteboard, or Promethean Board, draw one squiggly line.
 Give students one minute to stand and draw with their opposite hand, turning the line into a picture or design of their choice.

 3. Opposite Sides